Rejuvenation of Hay & Pasture

 Remember, all remnant stands of native rangeland should be retained and NOT enhanced or replaced with non-native plant species.
 These areas should always be managed according to sound ecological principles.

-The success of sod seeding is largely dependent upon adequate soil moisture and seed to soil contact to allow new seedlings to establish.
-Advantages of direct seeding into sod include not exposing the land to erosion as may occur with breaking and reseeding, conservation of available soil moisture that does exist, plus reduction in costs and the ability to keep fields in production.
-Additionally, soil fertility is important for any forage establishment method.
-Make sure to soil test fields prior to rejuvenation and apply fertilizer as required.
-Sites that lack potassium and phosphorus or are below a pH of 6 are likely not a good candidate for sod seeding without amendments in advance.
-Soil type may also impact the chances of success.
-Well drained, silty or loamy soils will likely have better results than clay soils.
+The success of sod seeding is largely dependent upon adequate soil moisture and seed-to-soil contact to allow new seedlings to establish.
+Advantages of direct seeding into sod include not exposing the land to erosion (as may occur with breaking and reseeding), conservation of available soil moisture that does exist, plus reduction in costs and the ability to keep fields in production.

 At the same semi-arid prairie location, the effect of width of sprayed-out strips was also evaluated.
 Results showed a 50-centimetre width with seed placed directly in the centre of the strip as having the best establishment and dry matter production three years after the treatment.
 Production of the existing and adjacent crested wheatgrass and newly seeded alfalfa was good while weeds were minimized.

 Intentional overgrazing to suppress plants and reduce competition has been used but is less successful than herbicide.
 If using extreme grazing pressure in the season prior to sod seeding, careful management must occur to avoid eliminating desirable species.
-Research at Lacombe, Alberta found that intensive grazing the year before sod seeding alfalfa or cicer milkvetch into a bluegrass dominated pasture was not enough to sufficiently reduce competition14.
-However, on bromegrass dominated sites this technique was more successful.
+Research at Lacombe, AB, found that intensive grazing the year before sod seeding alfalfa or cicer milkvetch into a bluegrass dominated pasture was not enough to sufficiently reduce competition.14 However, on bromegrass-dominated sites this technique was more successful.
 A study in Quebec using sheep to graze a smooth bromegrass/reed canarygrass pasture both prior to sod seeding red or white clover and in the two months following seeding, resulted in similar densities of clover as compared to a 2.9L/acre application of glyphosate two weeks before seeding.
-However, longer term competition from the existing stand was better controlled by glyphosate than grazing and as a result clover yields and quality tended to be higher when glyphosate was used for suppression as compared to grazing15.
+However, longer term competition from the existing stand was better controlled by glyphosate than grazing and, as a result, clover yields and quality tended to be higher when glyphosate was used for suppression as compared to grazing.15

 Overseeding of Legumes